Now available on Add-ons store

 By default, the unique values in a column are sorted in the dicer.
 You can flip from ascending to descending with the sort icons.

 In order to fit a number of them in the sidebar, dicers are staggered and overlap.
-However they can be dragged around and resized in the normal way.
+However, they can be dragged around and resized in a normal way.
 Double click on a dicer to bring it to the front.

 Just like Excel slicers, each icon and value has a tooltip which will be shown if you hover over it.
 This allows you to see the purpose of icons, or the full value of an item if it’s too long to show in the space available.